jessicayuan1/Obsidian/Interview Questions.md

 About;

 - experienced in front and abck end development through canadian solar
-- provided documentatoin for release notes
+- provi==ded documentatoin for release notes==
 - using self direction, completed this task as well as maintaining future use
 -

-dotnet new console -o cs-app
+What are some things that can challenge an organization such as TTC When faced with implementing a change, what kind of decision do you make?
+How do you make your decision?